GoogleCloudPlatform/gke-managed-certs/README.md

 You can do the below steps in any order to turn SSL off:

 * Remove annotation from Ingress
     ```console
     $ kubectl annotate ingress [your-ingress-name] networking.gke.io/managed-certificates-
     ```
   (note the minus sign at the end of annotation name)
 * Tear down the controller
     ```console
     $ kubectl delete -f deploy/managed-certificate-controller.yaml
     ```
 * Tear down the Managed Certificate CRD
     ```console
     $ kubectl delete -f deploy/managedcertificates-crd.yaml
     ```

+# Troubleshooting

+1. Use the same ManagedCertificate resource at every endpoint to which your domain resolves to.

+   A real life example is when your example.com domain points at two IP addresses, one for IPv4 and one for IPv6.
+You [deploy two Ingress objects](https://github.com/kubernetes/ingress-gce/issues/87) to handle IPv4 and IPv6 traffic separately.
+If you create two separate ManagedCertificate resources and attach each of them to one of the Ingresses, one of the ManagedCertificate resources may not be provisioned.
+The reason is that the Certificate Authority is free to check any of the IP addresses the domain resolves to.

+2. GKE Managed Certificates communicate with GKE Ingress using annotation kubernetes.io/pre-shared-cert.
+Problems may arise for instance if you:

+   * forcibly keep clearing this annotation,
+   * store a snapshot of Ingress, tear it down and restore Ingress from the snapshot.
+In the meantime an SslCertificate resource listed in the pre-shared-cert annotation may not be available any more.
+Ingress has all-or-nothing semantics and will not work if a certificate it references is missing.

 # API changes